 Catherine and Kacey are entirely off the grid, including internet; I read way too much online garbage.
 Catherine and Kacey spend most of their time at home outside; I sit in front of the computer.
 Catherine and Kacey have to be cognizant about items they bring into the tiny home to stay; I keep a lot of things “just in case” I might use them at some undetermined time down the road.
 Overall, the tiny home mentality is a much more intentional way of living, and one that could probably benefit many of us who live in slightly-to-vastly larger houses.

-Catherine and Kacey (and Gus!), we are so thankful you invited us to document this breath of fresh air!
+Catherine and Kacey (and Gus!), we are so thankful you invited us to document your Bay Area tiny house!
+It was a breath of fresh air.
 Our visit to your tiny house and watching the sun set over San Francisco were experiences we will always treasure.

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?